Jellohub/phase2_project/README.md

 - Our data has the most important home properties, but it lacks many others; for example, it does not record brick color, type of flooring, the inclusion of a house water filter, ceiling style, etc. Furthermore, it only covers sales in one year.
 A model is only as good as the data you put into it; as such, our model can only give preliminary insights.
 While we recommend that BlackSock heed our model's results, we also recommend they utilize other models in conjunction with ours and refrain from making any major investment decisions based on our model alone.

 ## Data Cleaning

+**All visualizations in this README were made on the cleaned dataset.**

 - Our modeling technique, linear regression, has certain standards for data that should be adequately met.
 In order to do this, we had to eliminate some data that did not adequately satisfy these standards.
 This included data that:
     - Did not have a linear relationship with the price variable;